-The country’s Food Regulator had issued an order way back in November 2014, which was actually a continuation of the statutory advisory dated, 14 May, 2014.
-Both these communications from the FSSAI had stated that the limit of iron filings in tea were to remain at 150mg/kg.
-The FSSAI had in the same order stated that prosecution of FBOs must not be launched till 23 May, 2015 or till further orders, whichever was earlier.
-Following these a third order was issued on 25 May, 2015 extending the time line for prosecution up to 21 November, 2015 of those FBOs that were found not to be in compliance with the150mg/kg limit of iron filings in tea.
+The country’s Food Regulator had issued an order way back in November 2014, which was actually a continuation of the statutory advisory dated, 14 May 2014.
+Both these communications from the FSSAI had stated that the limit of iron filings in tea was to remain at 150mg/kg.
+The FSSAI had in the same order stated that prosecution of FBOs must not be launched till 23 May 2015 or till further orders, whichever was earlier.
+Following these a third order was issued on 25 May 2015 extending the timeline for prosecution up to 21 November 2015 of those FBOs that were found not to be in compliance with the150mg/kg limit of iron filings in tea.

-On 19 May, 2016 an order was again issued by the FSSAI.
+On 19 May 2016, an order was again issued by the FSSAI.
 In this particular order the FSSAI stated that since there was no reliable method of assessing/testing of samples of iron filings in tea, the Enforcement Authorities should inspect tea factories rather than retailers.
-This order was to be followed till such time as the assessment and testing methods were finalised.
+This order was to be followed till such time as the assessment and testing methods were finalized.
 The inspection of tea factories would ensure that FBOs involved in processing/ manufacturing tea would operate with the requisite equipment for the removal of iron filings from tea.

 Iron Filings (mg/kg) – Not more than 250.